ABA Therapy for Elopement: 7 Tips to Reduce Catastrophe!

-What is Elopement?
+What is Elopement in Autism?

 Elopement behaviors can communicate an individual’s need to escape a social situation, access a highly preferred object or activity, or avoid an unwanted demand.
-Unfortunately, the behavior of elopement can lead to many long-term consequences.
+Unfortunately, elopement can lead to many long-term consequences.
 These severe outcomes can be physical injury, lost time, safety concerns, and even death.
 These consequences can affect the missing individual and the people searching for them.
 To make matters more severe, children on the spectrum who elope are often attracted to bodies of water, making the behavior even more deadly.

 What is ABA Therapy?